 While many people who follow a Ketogenic diet incorporate intermittent fasting, you do not have to eat that way at all (I do not).

 During your fasting period, you can only have water, tea, and black coffee.
 During your eating window, you can resume your planned meals.
+More about coffee while fasting here.

 When combined with healthy eating, many people find that Intermittent Fasting helps them achieve their weight loss goals.
 Exactly how much will vary by a person’s lifestyle, eating habits, and activity level.